 However, don’t underestimate the prosecution’s ability to gather evidence against you.
-You shouldn’t assume that just because they haven’t performed a chemical test, searched your vehicle, or questioned you thoroughly that this means you’re off the hook.
-There are many ways they can obtain evidence to use against you and secure a conviction.
+You shouldn’t assume that just because they haven’t performed a chemical test, searched your vehicle, or questioned you thoroughly, it means you’re off the hook.
+Since there are many ways they can obtain evidence to use against you, you could get convicted of DUI without taking a breathalyzer or blood test.

 Types of Evidence in a DUI Case